 Tourists are enjoying and taking photos at the Harbin Ice and Snow World.
 Photo by Yang Siqi, Xinhua News Agency.

-Xu Zhengliu, the person in charge of Ningbo Tangyuan Shop, introduced that as the Lantern Festival approaches, the daily sales of handmade tangyuan in the shop have exceeded ten thousand, and it is expected to surpass ten thousand on the day of the Lantern Festival.
-This year, they have also developed cute-shaped "Snake Brings Good Fortune" tangyuan, which are very popular among consumers.
+Hot consumption, ample supply.
+At the time, the Ningbo Tangyuan shop located in the Yuyuan Garden Mall in Shanghai was fully seated, with long queues at the takeout window, as many consumers came to buy festive snacks for the Lantern Festival.
+Xu Zhengliu, the person in charge of the Ningbo Tangyuan shop, introduced that as the Lantern Festival approaches, the daily sales of handmade tangyuan in the shop exceed ten thousand, and it is expected to break through ten thousand on the day of the Lantern Festival.
+This year, they have also developed a cute-shaped "Snake Brings Good Fortune" tangyuan, which is very popular among consumers.

 In the evening, at the interactive immersive restaurant Longfeng Chengxiang Xiyan in Yuzhong, Chongqing, citizens and tourists enjoyed the performance while savoring specialty dishes.
 Photo by Li Xiaoting, Xinhua News Agency.